|KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures|

 The term used is Klaster, roughly equivalent to a cord of wood (understood as a stack of firewood 4 feet by 4 feet by 8 feet).
 Engel [1965, 8] lists a Klaster as equivalent to 3.59 cubic meters.

 The text of the decree signed by Christian Friedrich Carl Alexander, Markgraf of Brandenburg, is reprinted in Falckenburg .
 See the 11 December 1769 letter sent to Kant from J. C. Rudolph, writing on behalf of the University of Erlangen, and Kant’s reply of 15 December 1769 to Simon Gabriel Suckow [bio], Erlangen’s professor of mathematics and physics.
-Kant expresses regret that he now is more inclined to stay in Königsberg, for reasons of his circle of friends, his frail health, and because of a possible position opening up for him [Ak.
+Kant expresses his regret on declining the position, explaining that he is now more inclined to stay in Königsberg for reasons of his circle of friends, his frail health, and because of a possible position opening up for him [Ak.
 10: 82-83, #47; transl. in Zweig 1999, 101-2].
 See also the letter from C. F. Ziegler (dated 3 January 1770) [Ak.
 10:84-86; #48]; Ziegler was a Hofmeister overseeing the studies of two barons at Erlangen, and wrote to Kant inviting him to live with him and the two barons, offering the use of all four vacant rooms if needed (for lecturing in as well), and in general singing the praises of the university, with its new library, an observatory to be built by next summer, a botanical garden, etc.

 A month later Kant received a letter from Ernst Jakob Danovius [bio] dated 12 January 1770 [Ak.
 10: 87-88, #49].
 Danovius was a theology professor from Jena who had recently visited Königsberg, spending time with Laval, Motherby (and their “dear spouses”), as well as the entire Toussaint household and, of course, Kant.
 He was making a tentative inquiry as to Kant’s interest in a newly created chair of philosophy.
 It would come with a salary of 200 rthl. and no more than two hours of public lectures per week, with the suggestion that he could easily make another 150 rthl. by offering an additional three hours of private lectures each day (an equivalent of six private courses per year).
 If Kant was interested, Danovius wrote that he would present his case to the court in hopes of procuring an offer for him.
 By now Kant could see that an opening at Königsberg was imminent, given Langhansen’s illness and, in any event, a firm offer was never made.